The cause of the obesity epidemic continues to be ferociously debated.

 Well, a recent study appears to contradict the Carbs theory.
 But I’m not sure it matters, at a practical level, to our everyday lives, because the dietary recommendations that spring from the two theories don’t differ a great deal.

 The Carbs theory of obesity states that excessive consumption of processed, high-glycemic-load carbohydrates elevates insulin, which directs calories preferentially to fat storage, which, in turn, creates a state of ‘internal starvation’ in active tissues (like muscle) thereby inducing overeating and fat gain.

 The Junk theory posits that the ubiquitous availability of highly rewarding, calorie-dense, convenient, heavily-advertised, inexpensive, ultra-processed food overrides normal regulation of appetite and eating behaviour, inducing spontaneous and nonconscious overeating, which, in turn, drives fat gain.

 It’s difficult and expensive to rigorously test these theories, but a group of researchers had a good crack at the Carbs theory earlier this year.

-If the Carbs theory is correct, you would expect the high-carb diet to increase calorie intake compared to the low-carb diet (by increasing insulin levels).
+If the Carbs theory is correct, you would expect the high-carb plant-based diet to increase calorie intake compared to the low-carb ketogenic diet (by increasing insulin levels).